jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-copenhagen.md

 2.6.3 The FAIR principles (for findable, accessible, interoperable and reusable research objects) should be followed as much as possible when preparing digital data sets that can be shared.
 This includes as a minimum:

 a.
 Providing open access to data (Open Data) by depositing data in a data repository, or by providing access to information on whether, when, how, and to what extent data can be accessed if data sets cannot be made openly available.
 b.
 As much as possible using persistent identifiers (PID) and metadata (such as descriptive keywords) that help locate the data set.

-UCPH Policy for Research Data Management

 c.
 Communicating terms and conditions for data reuse by others, for example by attaching a data licence.
 d.
 Providing the information necessary to understand how data sets were created and structured, and for what purpose.

-The level of compliance with the FAIR principles, in addition to the minimum requirements described above, is defined by the individual research discipline in relation to international norms and standards in that discipline.
+The level of compliance with the FAIR principles, in addition to the minimum requirements
+described above, is defined by the individual research discipline in relation to international
+norms and standards in that discipline.

-# 2.7 Long term preservation
+### 2.7 Long term preservation

 2.7.1 Appropriate arrangements for the long-term preservation of digital data, physical material and associated metadata must be made, adhering to legislation and/or agreements.
 This should include: